JuanIrache/DJI_SRT_Parser/README.md

 Please let me know if you create something with this :).

 - Used for creating this SRT log viewer in https://djitelemetryoverlay.com
+- Example video using the data in After Effects: https://youtu.be/zAkUTOLmdmQ

 ## Installation